rlnrbio/twitter_data_viz/EVALUATION.md

 It is not easy to find variables descriptions (for example, "change_rate").
 There should probably be bold text and separate paragraphs.

 "Overview of Stock Markets Development Worldwide" and "Overview of Corona Crash Worldwide" would be more useful if the user can compare them: either have in one map or two maps side by side.
 The current version means that the user has to scroll up and down.
+Probably it would be better to use only size of point to show the difference in drop/chahge rates, without changing the opacity.

 Probably the number of visualizations could be reduced.
 For example, as a professional investor, I will not benefit from chats from section "Recession shapes".